-Along with its needed effects, eletriptan (the active ingredient contained in Relpax) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, eletriptan (the active ingredient contained in Relpax) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking eletriptan:Less common
+If any of the following side effects occur while taking eletriptan, check with your doctor immediately:Less common

 - Chest pain or tightness

 - difficulty with swallowing

 - Chest discomfort

 - numbness or tingling in the face, arms or legs

 - pain or discomfort in the arms, jaw, back or neck

 - Abdominal or stomach pain

 - fast, slow, pounding, or irregular heartbeat or pulse